Mikej81/terraform-azure-nginx-scca/README.md

 * remove extra variables and collapse variables for each module
 * remove extraneous objects
-* get setup bash script finished for certbot and modsec
 * add more app servers
 * switch to UbuntuProFIPS in Azure